 Natural Remedies – Minerals and Herbs

-Magnesium Supplements: Magnesium is a muscle relaxant.
+Magnesium is a muscle relaxant.
 In the intestines, it helps to calm spasms so that the muscle contractions that move food along are smoother.
-It also attracts water, drawing it into the bowels, which this helps soften your stool, easing progress and assisting faster elimination.
+It also attracts water, drawing it into the bowels, which helps soften your stool, easing progress and assisting faster elimination.
 Powdered forms of magnesium citrate are absorbed more rapidly so they are optimal to help constipation.
 If you don’t already take magnesium, start with a smaller dose to see how you tolerate it (you don’t want to go from constipation to having the runs)!
 Replenish by starting with 500mg and go up to 1500mg, if needed.

 Preferred form: glycerinate, citrate (can cause loose stool or diarrhea) or malate, avoid oxide.